mvolmvol/day40_tableau_visualization/README.md

 Protocol writer: Martin Volman

 We explored advanced Tableau visualizations and dashboard storytelling techniques.
+We worked the whole day with exercises .

 ### Key Chart Types
 1. **Bump Charts**